peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-25-sermon-good-friday-Ps-22.md

 ## During the service

+* Service opens with choir singing by piano (choral call to worship)
 * For this service, the Introit has been replaced by Ps 22.
 * The tomb is sealed at the end of the service.
 * The congregation leaves in silence at the end of the service.